Corporate Strategic Plan

 Key Achievements Spotlight

-Strategic Focus - Be financially sustainable
+Strategic Focus: Be financially sustainable

 - The 2024 Budget reflects a significant investment of funds that enable the delivery of critical services, programs and infrastructure to serve our dynamic and growing community.
 Adopted on March 1, 2024, the budget represents a residential levy impact of 3.99% on the City’s share of the total tax bill.
 The City has also prepared a 9 year Capital Budget forecast to responsibly plan for our future and guide the City’s infrastructure investments over the long term.